26 March 2026

-We are searching for student leaders committed to work with us on maintaining the Undergraduate Halls as a safe, warm and supportive living-learning environment.
+We are searching for student leaders committed to work with us on maintaining the Student Residence Halls as a safe, warm and supportive living-learning environment.
 Hall Tutors and Non-local Mentors will receive pre-service and on-the-job communication and skills training, as well as mentorship on personal development.
 Hall Tutors will be provided with free accommodation.

 Eligibility